maddiethedinosaur/funnydiehaha/fancy.md

 * 1970: Amadeo Bordiga – Beyond the Myth and the Rhetoric

 Read this Damen work [here.](./bordiga-beyond-the-myth.pdf)
+* 1972: You Can't Build the Party Playing with Paradoxes

+Read this Damen work [here.](./you-can't-build-the-party-playing-with-paradoxes.pdf)

 ## Internationalist Communist Tendency:
 ![Internationalist Communist Party Logo](BattagliaComunistaLogo.png)